hayfaawshan/intend.act/README.md

 # intend. act.
+## This app is not optimised for mobile/tablets and is not responsive, please view deployment on desktop.
 ## App purpose
 intend. act. is a web app designed to help organisations and their employees reflect and act upon their diversity and inclusion (D&I) practices.